steshaw/plt/index.md

 Type Theory
 -----------

-For a quick course in Type Theory, Philip Wadler recommends:

-  - Pierce, Types and Programming Languages
+For a quick course in Type Theory, Philip Wadler recommends: *Types and Programming Languages*, *Proofs and Types*, followed by *Advanced Topics in Types and Programming Languages*.
-  - Girard, Proofs and Types
-  - Pierce, Advanced Topics in Types and Programming Languages

 ### Books